lordmulder/ClearClipboard/README.md

   If this parameter is set to `1`, ClearClipboard will *not* warn about "problematic" Windows features or other programs that may expose your data to a risk.
 It is *not* recommended to do this, except for debugging purposes!
 Default: `0`.

 * **`HideNotificationIcon=<0|1>`**
   If this parameter is set to `1`, ClearClipboard will *not* create an icon in the notification area.
+The periodic clearing of the clipboard will work as usual, but the only way to exit ClearClipboard will be via the Task Manager.
 Default: `0`.

 ## Example Configuration